How can the multi-dimensional concept of Energy Poverty be adequately measured at the European level?

 The project shortlisted 15 specific metrics, which tried to reflect the use of metrics in the literature and to capture different aspects of energy poverty.
 These metrics were then applied to four Member States (Spain, Italy, the Netherlands and Slovakia) and evaluated.
 The study analysed how each indicator behaved in each country and in a given period, which allowed to drop a few that did not convey useful information, namely those that presented little variation, those that captured a high amount of rich households and those that had excessively low or high levels.
 The chosen indicators cover two different aspects contained in the definition of energy poverty: those households for which energy costs represent a high burden in the budget, and households that cannot afford consuming a minimum required level of energy.
 This choice was validated with econometric models, which showed that these metrics related in meaningful ways to various supporting indicators.
 Moreover, interviews with experts in various countries also help qualify this choice and list the pros and cons of each metric.

-The specific objectives of this assignment are:
+The specific objectives of this assignment were:

 - To identify indicators suited for regular and systematic assessment of energy poverty in the EU;

 - To provide recommendations on the most suitable indicators, considering the need to improve the comparability and monitoring of energy poverty across Member States; and

 - To provide recommendations on options for a tool that could facilitate monitoring and comparing energy poverty, its drivers and outcomes, and at the same time to provide information on measures addressing energy poverty.